Progdrasil/CEAMatlabAPI/README.md

-<h1>Chemical Equilibrium with Applications for MATLAB</h1>
+# Chemical Equilibrium with Applications for MATLAB

-<p>This project aims to modify NASA's <a href="https://www.grc.nasa.gov/WWW/CEAWeb/">Chemical Equilibrium with Applications</a> to be able to use it's functionalities with MATLAB in a much easier and powerful way.</p>
+This project aims to modify NASA's [Chemical Equilibrium with Applications](https://www.grc.nasa.gov/WWW/CEAWeb/) to be able to use it's functionalities with MATLAB in a much easier and powerful way.

+## MEX
+The **_MEX_** folder holds the modified cea2.f file with it's compiled mex64 file and the CEA class to set the input parameters and run the program properly.
+This folder also holds an example file called *initialize.m*.

+### <span style="color:red;"> IMPORTANT </span>
+*The mex version on CEA only supports the **rocket** application at this time.*

+## DEV
+The **_DEV_** folder holds doccumentation for the developement of the API and the tracking of changes of the MEX files.

+## OLD
+The **_OLD_** folder holds the following files which will be deleted in the comming weeks

-<p>In the <emph>NasaSource</emph> folder there is all the original files downloaded straight from NASA's CEA website.
-However the FORTRAN source codes are commented for better comprehension of the way CEA works.</p>
+>In the **_OLD/NasaSource_** folder there is all the original files downloaded straight from NASA's CEA website.
+It was supposed to be better commented, however I never got around to doing it.

-<p>The <emph>CEA_Wrapper</emph> folder holds a quickly made matlab wrapper of CEA which consists of a function that writes the input file, calls the compiled CEA program, and translates the output file into a struct matrix which is returned to the user.</p>
+>The **_OLD/CEA_Wrapper_** folder holds a quickly made matlab wrapper of CEA which consists of a function that writes the input file, calls the compiled CEA program, and translates the output file into a struct matrix which is returned to the user.
+Will be deleted since the MEX method is faster and much more accurate for the output data.

-<p>The <emph>MEX</emph> folder holds the modified cea2.f file and a subfolder which will hold the mex64 files and their dependencies once done.</p>

-<p>Created as a project in collaboration with École Polytechnique de Montréal</p>
+Created as a project in collaboration with École Polytechnique de Montréal